in2code-de/luxold/Documentation/Technical/Categoryscorings/Index.md

 This part of the documentation tells us a bit about scoring and categoryscoring and how to configure lux for that.

-While scoring reflect **how hot a lead is** in general, category scoring shows which product/service is the right choice for different leads (see glossary at [Marketing Information](../../Marketing/Index.md)).
+While scoring reflects **how hot a lead is** in general, category scoring shows which product/service is the right choice for different leads (see glossary at [Marketing Information](../../Marketing/Index.md)).

 #### Scoring